 Disrupt Low Margins with Consumption Jobs

 We are all unique, or we think we are, with this problem: our products are becoming more and more like commodities.
 You know, gasoline, steel, top soil.
-Our superior product dreams are trampled by the heavy feet of commoditization.
+Our superior product dreams are trampled under the heavy feet of commoditization.

 Wouldn’t it be so much more fun to tout the amazing technical wizardry in the annual report.
 To have that product demo leaving customers amazed and with cash in hand.
 To inspire high fives between marketing, sales, and engineering.
 Happiness and bliss, made possible with our high margin, amazing products.